archmedian/policies/intl/copyright/index.md

 ---
 title: Copy that?
-description: How {{ product_name }} handles copyright infringement claims.
+description: How {{ company_name }} handles copyright infringement claims.
 ---

 # Copyright Infringement Claims

 ## Notification of Copyright Infringement Claims

 Making original work is hard!
-As described in our [Use Restrictions policy](../abuse/index.md), you can’t use {{ product_name }} products* to make or disseminate work that uses the intellectual property of others beyond the bounds of [fair use](https://www.copyright.gov/fair-use/more-info.html).
+As described in our [Use Restrictions policy](../abuse/index.md), you can’t use {{ company_name }} products* to make or disseminate work that uses the intellectual property of others beyond the bounds of [fair use](https://www.copyright.gov/fair-use/more-info.html).

 Are you a copyright owner?
 Under the Digital Millennium Copyright Act (17 U.S.C. § 512), you have the right to notify us ({{ owner_legal_name }}) if you believe that an account user of any product we built and maintain has infringed on your work(s) as copyright owner.
 To be effective, the notification of claimed infringement must be written.
 Please include the following information: